 Above: A provisional configuration of the URM-2V booster as of April 2015.

 The architecture and capabilities of the newly developed third stage for the Angara-5V was expected to be similar to previously proposed hydrogen boosters, such as such the second stage of the cancelled Rus-M launch vehicle or the UKVB stage that was previously proposed as the third stage for the Proton-M2 and for the Angara-5 rockets.
-According to an unofficial estimate made by a veteran of the rocket industry Vladimir Vorontsov, the new booster was to have a total propellant mass of around 48 tons and sport a propulsion system producing 40 tons of thrust with a specific impulse of 462 seconds.
+According to an unofficial estimate made by a veteran of the rocket industry Dmitry Vorontsov, the new booster was to have a total propellant mass of around 48 tons and sport a propulsion system producing 40 tons of thrust with a specific impulse of 462 seconds.

 Under pressure to give the Angara-5V its hard-to-achieve payload of 37 tons, designers aimed to keep the dry mass (structure without propellant) of the URM-2V stage to an absolute minimum of six tons.
 However, by the end of April 2015, some conservative estimates pointed toward a dry mass up to two times higher.

 Still, the biggest challenge to the initial design of the URM-2V stage was the selection of a propulsion system.
 In March 2015, Yuri Koptev said that the booster would be propelled by the yet-to-be-built RD-0150 engine.

 The development of a new-generation propulsion system was apparently deemed more practical than any attempts to revive the Soviet-era hydrogen engines such as 11D57M (RD-57M) and KVD1 or later experimental RD-0122, KVD-1M3 and RD-0146 engines, even though the latter propulsion system was to be used on the second stage of the Rus-M rocket.